The Best Dog Friendly Hiking In Utah

-Here in Utah we have this perfect hiking town called Moab, Utah.
-In Moab they have a ton of amazing hiking trails.
+Here in Utah we have this perfect hiking town called Moab.
+In Moab they have a ton of amazing trails to hike.
 Some that lead you to beautiful landmarks and some just for fun!
-These hikes may even be strenuous or a walk in the park so to speak.
-In Moab they have trails that are dedicated to humans only, and others that are pet-friendly, so whether or not you want to go with just a couple friends, yourself, or the world’s most loyal friends (dogs!), Moab has got what you are looking for!
+Some will test your physical ability while other hikes are as easy as a walk in the park.
+They do have trails that are dedicated to humans only, but many others that are pet-friendly!
+So, whether you want to go with with a group of friends, or take your favorite furry friend, Moab has got what you are looking for!

 This last weekend my Fiancé and I went down to a well-known hikers spot in Moab, Utah.
 The best part about the trip was being able to take both of our German Shepherds!
 They have so much energy and it was a great way to tire them out!